Fasci Siciliani: Rising tensions

-However, his attitude could not be maintained.
-Landowners were infuriated by the unwillingness of the government to use force, while the peasants were annoyed by the unwillingness to redistribute land from the latifundia.
+However, Giolitti's relatively non-interventionist approach could not be maintained.
+His government's reluctance to use force outraged landowners, while its refusal to redistribute the latifundia frustrated the peasants.
 Landowners matched the strike with a lockout, and many peasants, probably a majority in the strike centres, were left without tenancies when the planting season ended in mid-December.
 In December 1893, the failure of the Giolitti government to restore public order gave rise to a general demand that Crispi should return to power.
 Giolitti had to resign on November 24, 1893, as a result of the Banca Romana scandal.

 In addition to the unrest in Sicily, a wave of rioting spread through Italy in August 1893, triggered by the killing of a number of migrant workers in the salt pans of Aigues Mortes in southern France escalated into a more generalized working-class revolt supported by anarchists and violent riots in Rome and Naples.
 Italy seemed to be slipping to a revolution.
 By the time Crispi returned to power in December 1893, Italy appeared to many to be on the brink of collapse.
 Crispi promised important measures of land reform for the near future.
 He was not blind to the misery and the need for social reform.
 Before 1891 he had been the patron of the Sicilian working-class and many of their associations had been named after him.
-Colajanni, the chief architect of Giolitti’s fall by exposing the Banca Romana scandal, was first offered the Ministry of Agriculture, which he refused, then sent to Sicily on a mission of appeasement.
+Colajanni, the chief architect of Giolitti’s fall by exposing the scandal around Banca Romana, was first offered the Ministry of Agriculture, which he refused, then sent to Sicily on a mission of appeasement.